home Biography Impostor Phenomenon Publications Articles Contact blank Links

 (10/2009): Article in More magazine, The Most Powerful Woman in Media?
 Vivian Schillar, CEO of National Public Radio, talks about female work culture and her experience of the Impostor Syndrome and impostor feelings.

-(8/2009): Interviewed by reporter Christian Jarrett for the UK publication, The Psychologist Magazine In the article, several questions about the evolving nature of the Impostor Phenomenon (IP) were addressed, such as social progress regarding the way IP impacts different groups of professional women, how the IP may or may not be conceived as a self-presentational strategy, and best types of treatment.
+(8/2009): Interviewed by reporter Christian Jarrett for the UK publication, The Psychologist Magazine, by the British Psychological Society.
+In the article, several questions about the evolving nature of the Impostor Phenomenon (IP) were addressed, such as social progress regarding the way IP impacts different groups of professional women, how the IP may or may not be conceived as a self-presentational strategy, and best types of treatment.

 (5/2009): Interviewed by Karen Kaplan, Assistant Editor for Naturejobs, Washington, DC, for her article, Unmasking the Impostor.
 Nature, 459, 468-469 .
 Karen informed me that an ongoing, online chat developed in response to the article in the Nature Network, Women in Science Forum, discussing personal experiences of the Impostor Phenomenon.